containers/podman/docs/source/markdown/podman-pod-create.1.md

 #### **--share**=*namespace*

 A comma-separated list of kernel namespaces to share.
 If none or "" is specified, no namespaces will be shared.
-The namespaces to choose from are ipc, net, pid, uts.
+The namespaces to choose from are cgroup, ipc, net, pid, uts.

 The operator can identify a pod in three ways:
 UUID long identifier (“f78375b1c487e03c9438c729345e54db9d20cfa2ac1fc3494b6eb60872e74778”)